mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 startup times.
 This is especially noticeable if you import from `@material-ui/icons`.
 Startup times can be approximately 6x slower than without named imports from the top-level API.

-If this is an issue for you you have various options:
+If this is an issue for you, you have various options:

 ### Option 1